 “They wanted to know what we do, what we think is important, and what needs to change,” explains Arway.
 “And having an educator as the secretary of education is so important…because [as a former public-school teacher] he gets it.”

-The group shared real-world experiences and practices that address the issues that educators and students with disabilities—including invisible—face in schools, such as the need for job embedded professional development, equitable practices to ensure learning is accessible to all students, effective use of technology, and establishing an academic foundation based on student safety.
+The group shared real-world experiences and practices that address the issues that educators and students with disabilities—including invisible and non-apparent—face in schools, such as the need for job embedded professional development, equitable practices to ensure learning is accessible to all students, effective use of technology, and establishing an academic foundation based on student safety.

 “The laws, policies, and regulations are words on paper and don’t often equate to the realities of the classroom,” says Szymanski, who later adds, “Educators experience the reality of the classroom,” and critical to creating positive changes within special education is being able to share what works and doesn’t work with top education officials.

 “This conversation with Secretary Cardona might be the avenue where something I said, some little nugget, ends up creating some of the changes that are needed,” explains Szymanski.